Embed Spotter

 });

+parameters.
 Disables data source selection panel for embed users when set to true.
+You can also set locale preference for Spotter interactions using the locale property.

 The following code sample sets the locale to English (United Kingdom) and enables viewing Spotter feature limitations.